-that a mathematical model is required for generalized patterns of antennas for interference analyses when no specific pattern is available for the radiodetermination radar systems,
+that a mathematical model is required for generalized patterns of antennas for interference analyses when no specific pattern is available for radiodetermination radar and aeronautical mobile systems,

+recognizing

+that these mathematical models may not be applicable for all radiodetermination and aeronautical mobile systems, e.g. for some aeronautical mobile telemetry antenna patterns,

 recommends

 1 that, if antenna patterns and/or pattern equations applicable to a radar(s) are available in other ITU-R Recommendations dealing with radiodetermination radar system characteristics, then those should be used;

-2 that, in the absence of information concerning the antenna patterns of the radiodetermination radar system antenna involved, one of the mathematical reference antenna models described in Annex 1 should be used for interference analysis.
+2 that, in the absence of information concerning the antenna patterns of the radiodetermination radar system antenna involved, one of the mathematical reference antenna models described in Annex 1 should be used for interference analysis;

+3 that, in the absence of additional information, these antenna pattern equations should be considered as appropriate, for some directive antenna of systems operated under the aeronautical mobile service.

-Annex 1 Mathematical models for radiodetermination radar systems antenna patterns for use in interference analyses
+Annex 1 Mathematical models for radiodetermination radar [and aeronautical mobile] systems antenna patterns for use in interference analyses

+TABLE OF CONTENTS